yashoda11/Pre-Placement-Training-Program/DSA-Assignment/14-Assignment - Linked List/04-Question/readme.md

 Explanation :
 In the given testcase , applying the method as stated in the above example, the output will be 1.
 ```

+**Explanation :**
+- We can use this copyRandomList function to create a copy of a given linked list with arbitrary pointers.
+- The input is the head node of the original linked list, and it returns the head node of the copied linked list.
+- In this code, there are two examples provided:
+- **Example 1 :**
+    - N1 = 4, M1 = 2, values1 = [1, 2, 3, 4], pairs1 = [[1, 2], [2, 4]]
+- **Example 2 :**
+    - N2 = 4, M2 = 2, values2 = [1, 3, 5, 9], pairs2 = [[1, 1], [3, 4]]
+- For each example, it creates the original linked list based on the given values and pairs.
+- Then, it calls the copyRandomList function to obtain the copied linked list.
+- Finally, it prints the values and random pointers of the copied list to verify the result.